Gimkhana/Empirical_Analysis_FM/README.md

 **4. Numerical Methods in Finance**

 - This folder is strcutured into two main projects: Credit derivatives modelling and option pricing using numerical methods.
-- Both projects are coded in Python and we use Jupyter Notebook to elaborate on the results.
+- Both projects are coded in Python and use Jupyter Notebook to elaborate on the results.

 **Getting started with R**